 Purpose

 This document contains technical details about the development and data aspects of the Form Scriber application, which shall be referred to as the application.
 Software architecture and technical details of the system needs are presented.
+Information on the architecture is presented to benefit those who desire to build on and create variants of the Form Scriber application.

 Intended Audience